gomesdigital/gomesdigital/README.md

 ## As a scholar at the University of Canterbury, I have engaged with modern computer science theory and technologies.

 - 🛠️  I’m currently working on [productivity] - a small productivity suite for macOS.
 - 🌱  I’m currently learning front-end web development through [Treehouse].
 - 🤔  I’m looking for help with [AirPlonk].
 - 🤿  I am actively diving deeper into the foss community.

 ## 2021 Goals:

-- Gain compentency in:
+- Gain competency in:
   - CSS3
   - Electron
   - HTML5